MariosKokmo/Udacity_Nanodegree_FCND-Estimation/WriteUp.md

 ### Step 3

-For this step I implemented the state prediction step:
+For this step I implemented the state prediction step.
+We first need to express the acceleration in the ground/inertial frame.
+Then we do the simple integration step for the estimated positions and velocities.
+We also need to subtract the gravity acceleration.
+The code is shown below:

 <p align="center">
 <img src="images/Step_3_1.PNG" width="500"/>